ms-iot/content/en-US/Docs/DriverDeployment.md

 ---
 layout: docs
+title: Driver deployment
-title: Deploying a driver with Visual Studio
+description: Deploy a driver on Windows 10 IoT Core with Visual Studio
+keyword: windows 10 IoT Core, driver deployment
 permalink: /en-US/Docs/DriverDeployment.htm
 lang: en-US
 ---

+# Driver deployment

-# Deploying a driver with Visual Studio
+Deploy a driver on Windows 10 IoT Core with Visual Studio.

-In this exercise, you will configure your Visual Studio driver project so that you can compile and deploy a driver for a specific platform during driver development phase.
-Note that this procedure requires that your device reboot after the driver is deploy and as a result it may take a couple of minutes for the entire deployment to complete.
+Configure your Visual Studio driver project so that you can compile and deploy a driver for a specific platform during driver development phase.
+{% include note.html text="this procedure requires that your device reboot after the driver is deploy and as a result it may take a couple of minutes for the entire deployment to complete." %}
 For this exercise you can use the [gpiokmdfdemo sample driver](https://github.com/ms-iot/samples/tree/develop/DriverSamples).

 ## Step 1 : Setup